Long Term Disability Claims Attorneys for Schizophrenia

 - Inconsistent or incomplete forms – You will need to complete forms when you apply for long-term disability benefits.
 Unfortunately, if the information you provide is incomplete or contains information inconsistent with the medical evidence, it could result in a denial.

-Schedule Your Free Consultation with Abell and Capitan Law
+Schedule Your Free Consultation with Capitan Law

-We opened Abell and Capitan Law in 2017 to give injured individuals a fair chance at recovering the benefits they deserve.
+We opened Capitan Law in 2017 to give injured individuals a fair chance at recovering the benefits they deserve.
 We will focus on your legal goals to reach a favorable outcome in your case.
 We believe in representing people who need help filing a claim or whose claims were wrongfully denied.

 When you hire us, we will use our experience, knowledge, and resources to aggressively pursue the disability coverage you need and ensure the insurance company pays.